erdagnese/NextGenNEPA/README.md

 - fasta files with primers removed

 ### 2. Dada2: quality control and  convert reads to AVS
+*NOTE: this is actually done locally because the fasta files are too big

 #### Scripts used
 fastqs_to_asvs.Rmd (same as step 1)